Werocky/se2022-01-HikeTracker/retrospective/Retrospective_3.md

 - What caused your errors in estimation (if any)?
   - Layout restructure and the technical tasks related were trickier than thought, hence some tasks took longer than expected.
 - What lessons did you learn (both positive and negative) in this sprint?
+  - To be more precise when naming tasks because this can bring to misunderstanding.
 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - Task with max 4 Hours of estimation.
+  - Tasks with max 4 Hours of estimation.
   - Improvement on estimation and spent hours with reference to the previous sprints.
   - Better coordination among the members.
 - Which ones you were not able to achieve?
 Why?
   - Write documentation to support team coordination, since the the layout restructure took the largest part of time budget.
 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - Satisfiable number of stories done.
+  - More precise tasks' names.
 - One thing you are proud of as a Team!!
   - Relevant improvements since the last retrospective.